simonw/datasette/docs/authentication.rst

 Authenticated users can create new API tokens using a form on the ``/-/create-token`` page.

+Tokens created in this way can be further restricted to only allow access to specific actions, or to limit those actions to specific databases, tables or queries.

 Created tokens can then be passed in the ``Authorization: Bearer $token`` header of HTTP requests to Datasette.

 A token created by a user will include that user's ``"id"`` in the token payload, so any permissions granted to that user based on their ID can be made available to the token as well.